Thermostable DNA polymerase

 Thermostable DNA polymerases are DNA polymerases that originate from thermophiles, usually bacterial or archaeal species, and are therefore thermostable.
 They are used for the polymerase chain reaction and related methods for the amplification and modification of DNA.
+Thermostable DNA polymerases of natural origin are found in thermophilic bacteria, archaea and their pathogens.

 Properties

 Several DNA polymerases have been described with distinct properties that define their specific utilisation in a PCR, in real-time PCR or in an isothermal amplification.
 Being DNA polymerases, the thermostable DNA polymerases all have a 5'→3' polymerase activity, and either a 5'→3' or a 3'→5' exonuclease activity.